V Gordon Clemons Sells 2,000 Shares of CorVel Co. (NASDAQ:CRVL) Stock

 CorVel Co.
-(NASDAQ:CRVL) Chairman V Gordon Clemons sold 2,000 shares of the company’s stock in a transaction dated Monday, October 4th.
-The stock was sold at an average price of $190.57, for a total value of $381,140.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+(NASDAQ:CRVL) Chairman V Gordon Clemons sold 2,000 shares of CorVel stock in a transaction on Wednesday, October 6th.
+The stock was sold at an average price of $167.71, for a total value of $335,420.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.

 V Gordon Clemons also recently made the following trade(s):